 The first step toward energy efficiency requires that a building be benchmarked.
 Benchmarking allows a building owner or auditor to compare the subject building’s energy efficiency with similar-use buildings throughout the US.
 Two years of utility data are collected and analyzed, and can then be uploaded into the US Environmental Protection Agency (EPA) database.
-The EPA’s Energy Star Portfolio Manager is a very large database of benchmarked buildings; as of 2010 it contained more than 185,000 buildings totaling 21 billion square feet.
+The EPA’s Energy Star Portfolio Manager is a very large database of benchmarked buildings; it contains benchmark data for more than 40% of the commercial buildings in the United States.
 An auditor can also use interval data (electrical usage in increments as small as every 15 minutes) to analyze electrical demand and recommend efficiency improvements, many of which have a zero or low cost of implementation.

 The second step is an energy assessment, commonly called an Energy Audit.
 Defined as “the methodical and systematic process of quantifying all aspects of your building’s energy consumption and recommending non-capital expense energy conservation measures (ECM’s) and capital-expense energy efficiency measures (EEM’s) that are justified by a financial return.”
 The American Society of Heating, Refrigeration and Air Conditioning Engineers (ASHRAE) defines three levels of energy audits, Level 1 being a cursory walk through, Level 3 being an in depth, thorough and comprehensive evaluation of all of a building’s systems and Level 2 falling between Levels 1 and 3.
 Level 3 audits also require that the building be modeled in an energy modeling software package to allow the efficient exploration of various efficiency retrofit scenarios.
 An investment grade audit (IGA) typically falls into the Level 3 category; it requires the calculation of the capital cost and expected return on capital invested for each EEM recommended.